BroadbandForum/usp/specification/discovery/readme.md

 ### Learning Controller Information

 An Agent that has a USP relationship with a Controller needs to know that Controller’s Endpoint Identifier, credentials, and authorized Role.
-The authorized role may be a default “Untrusted” Role.

 An Agent that has a USP relationship with a Controller needs to obtain information that allows it to determine the MTP, IP address, port, and resource path (if required by the MTP) of the Controller.
 This may be a URL with all of these components, a FQDN that resolves to provide all of these components via DNS-SD records, or mDNS discovery in the LAN.